 To tap into China’s “outbound” commerce market, which is, of course, huge, Chen cautioned that, “You really have to immerse yourself in its culture and business practice and develop a deep relationship with the regulators and government agencies.”

-Another regulatory area that PingPong spends signification resources on is to make sure emerging cross-border sellers get the appropriate attention from regulators overseas.
+Another regulatory area that PingPong spends significant resources on is to make sure emerging cross-border sellers get the appropriate attention from regulators overseas.
 PingPong obtained a Payment Institution license in Luxembourg recently by walking through the intricacies of the eCommerce flow with EU regulators.
-Chen expressed his excitement with the development: “We are very pleased [after] working with the financial regulators and are extremely proud to the first FinTech firm based in China to obtain the license.
+Chen expressed his excitement with the development: "We are very pleased [after] working with the financial regulators and are extremely proud to the first FinTech firm based in China to obtain the license.
 We look forward to [having] more in-depth discussions with all stakeholders to reimagine the next wave of eCommerce.”

 This is where PingPong Global stands out from all FinTech players, said Chen.
 Most companies come to China and minimally staff an office in Hong Kong or Shanghai and/or loosely partner with other providers.